plotdb/form/doc/manager.md

    - `total`: total number of widgets
    - `done`: how many widgets has to be filled
    - `percent`: `done/total`.
 1 when this form completes.
+ - `mode(v)`:
+   - set widget mode to `v`, return current mode if `v` is omitted.
+   - check constructor options for possible values of mode.

 ## Events